 What made you start teaching university courses?

 I taught at George Mason University while on sabbatical working on my doctorate.
 I also teach in the doctorate program online for Northcentral University where I got my degree.
-I love teaching and have a passion for mentoring others so when I had the opportunity to take on university teaching I decided to take it.
-I am a graduate of Loyola’s school counseling program and am now teaching in that same program.
+I love teaching and I have a passion for mentoring others, so when I had the opportunity to take on teaching at the university level, I decided to take it.
+I am a graduate of Loyola’s School Counseling program and am now teaching in that same program.
 I attribute my career success to the foundation I got at Loyola.

-What do you hope your students will take from the course and how do you think it will improve counseling for trauma?
+What do you hope your students will take from this course—and how do you think it will improve counseling for trauma?

 From this course, I hope students gain a foundational understanding of how trauma affects young people.
-I also hope that students will take away practical resources that will support them when they’re working in the field with people affected by traumatic events.
+I also hope students will gain practical resources that will support them when they’re working in the field with people affected by traumatic events.
 I think students of this course should also consider continuing their education after their master’s to further develop skills over time.

 How does teaching at a Jesuit institution like Loyola benefit this course?

-The backbone of the course is compassion, which is a big deal for a Jesuit institution.
-I think that willingness to be compassionate to the human experience, take risks and join people in their journey is what being a part of a Jesuit university is all about.
+The backbone of the course is compassion, which is a big component at a Jesuit institution.
+I think that willingness to be compassionate to the human experience—to take risks and join people in their journey—is what being a part of a Jesuit university is all about.
 I also believe that education should be transformational, and the Jesuit experience supports challenging thinking patterns and also places a strong focus on creating meaning.